Indsyra/Python-projects/GUI Programming/README.md

 ## Advanced Widgets
 *Notebook and Python files* : messages_box.ipynb, simple_login_system.py
-*Related Files in assets folder* : user_file.json Guess now, I will be able to do my own to-do list.
+*Related Files in assets folder* : task_file.json Guess now, I will be able to do my own to-do list.
 Can't wait to see where I can apply this except from this single usage.
 What about the bonus challenge of the day?
 Well, let's skip this one.
+Kidding!

 ### ListBox
 ![alt text](./screenshots/{20055321-C326-422E-A622-47EC9EB690F6}.png)